About Cooloola Recreation Area

 Generators are prohibited in Cooloola except in the Teewah Beach camping area where only low decibel generators (up to 2.0 Kva) are permitted between 7am and 9pm.

-If camping away from facilities, it’s best to bring a portable toilet.
-A portable toilet disposal facility is located at the beach camper service bay at Freshwater day-use area.
-If bush toileting is necessary, bury all faecal matter and toilet paper at least 50cm deep and at least 100m from waterways.
+If bush toileting is unavoidable, bury all faecal matter and toilet paper at least 50cm deep and at least 100m from waterways.
 Cover the spot well.
 Bag and remove all sanitary items, including disposable nappies, from the recreation area.

 - Watch the video: Bush toileting practices